Polina Dashkova

-Polina Dashkova (born 14 July 1960) is a successful Russian crime novelist.
+Polina Dashkova (born 14 July 1960) is a Russian crime novelist.

 Life

 Dashkova was born in Moscow in 1960.
 She was educated at the Maxim Gorky Literature Institute and then she worked as a journalist and as a translator from English.
 Her first novel was published in 1996.
 Since then she has published a series of books which are based upon the recent time of changes in Russia.
 She has sold over 40 million books.

 She has sold 300,000 books in Germany and she won the Krimipreis crime award from Radio Bremen in 2006.
 At least a dozen of her books have been translated into German.
 A few of her books have been translated into Chinese, Dutch, French, German, Polish, Spanish.

+In 2018 she was identified as one of the most popular women crime writers in Russia together with Darya Dontsova, Alexandra Marinina and Tatyana Ustinova beating many other living writers.